Why Habits Stick?

 - Start with a goal in mind and create a plan based on it.
 Like anything else in life, goals work.
 If you don’t know where you’re going, then you’ll never get there.
 Habits are no exception.
 We all need direction.
 Give the habit you want the same thing.

 - Keep it simple.
 Don’t try to complicate things.
-In fact, in the 2009 Lally study as well as a 2008 study, those that formed new habits the fastest focused on one
+In fact, in the 2009 Lally study as well as a 2008 study, those that formed new habits the fastest focused on one thing at a time.

 - Anchor the new behavior you want to something in the environment.
 It may be a cue for you to use that behavior.
 For example, if you tend to engage in something unhealthy at certain times of the day, instead, catch yourself and replace it with a healthy behavior.
 At this time, awareness counts.